Seil0/ActionPi/README.md

 # ActionPi

 ActionPi is an easy to use Action Camera for the Raspberry Pi.
+The full documentation can be found in our [wiki](https://github.com/Seil0/ActionPi/wiki).

 Used Librarys:
 - http://www.uco.es/investiga/grupos/ava/node/40